• Themes/Playlists

 Fats Domino and Dave Bartholomew in 1957

-From rolling, free flowing sexy piano and swamp pop with double-time piano with heavy, doleful saxophones and emotive, declaratory lyrics all about love, the magic formula blossomed with a string of hits which made listeners both dance as well as bringing them them joy, lust and yearning.
+From rolling, free-flowing sexy piano riffing and slipped in extra notes, innovative syncopations, swamp pop with double-time piano with heavy, doleful saxophones and emotive, declaratory lyrics all about love, the magic formula blossomed with a string of hits which made listeners both dance as well as bringing them them joy, lust and yearning.

-Here’s a fetching video reviewing his life and images …
+Here’s a fetching video also reviewing his life and images …

-All of these numbers and many more have been extensively covered by others and influenced numerous artists.
+All of these numbers and others have been extensively covered by others and influenced numerous artists.
 So then, whether covertly or overtly, where has Fats’ influence found itself specifically in songs.
 Meanwhile, here are some more photos with Fats and some of his many admirers and collaborators:

 With Elvis